-Replacing the lamps
+Replacing the lamps on the extractor

 Lamp type: max.
 10W /12V halogen with UVStop

 Always switch off the lights before replacing the lamps!
 The lamps get very hot during operation.
 There is a risk of being burnt.
 Wait until the lamp has cooled down.